scholarshipsafe/scholarship/README.md

 License
 This project is licensed under the MIT License.

-For more updated and verified scholarship opportunities, visit [Scholarship Safe](https://scholarshipsafe.com) — your trusted resource for global scholarships.
+To find more opportunities, visit [Scholarship Safe](https://scholarshipsafe.com) — your trusted resource for global scholarships.